 Bladder Cancer Statistics

-According to the National Cancer Institute (NCI) bladder cancer is the sixth most common cancer in the United States and the third most common cancer in men, with over 72,000 new cases diagnosed annually (380,000 worldwide).
-It is estimated that approximately 577,400 people are currently living with bladder cancer in the United States, generating over 1,000,000 physician consultations per year, and that approximately 16,000 individuals will die from the disease in 2015.
+According to the National Cancer Institute (NCI), bladder cancer is the sixth most common cancer in the United States and the third most common cancer in men, with over 79,000 new cases diagnosed annually (380,000 worldwide).
+It is estimated that approximately 577,400 people are currently living with bladder cancer in the United States, generating over 1,000,000 physician consultations per year, and that approximately 16,000 individuals dies from the disease each year.
 Finding bladder cancer early improves the chances that it can be treated successfully.
-Low grade non-muscle bladder cancer has a reoccurrence rate of 40%.
-High grade non-muscle bladder cancer has a reoccurrence rate of 70%.
-The average reoccurrence rate for this type of cancer is nearly 50%, which is one of the highest reoccurrence rates of all cancers. *
+Low grade non-muscle bladder cancer has a recurrence rate of 40%.
+High grade non-muscle bladder cancer has a recurrence rate of 70%.
+The average recurrence rate for this type of cancer is nearly 50%, which is one of the highest recurrence rates of all cancers. *

 *Data from the National Cancer Institute website

 Over the last 50 years, worldwide interest in minimally invasive surgeries has increased because they reduce patients’ pain, speed recovery and reduce the overall costs to the healthcare system.
 Simultaneously, there has been an intense effort to find new methods to detect and treat cancer.
 Endoscopies provide an answer for both, and the demand has increased significantly.
 However, the limited ability of today’s endoscopy instruments to distinguish cancer from normal tissue is a well-documented problem.
 The global endoscopy market is currently valued at $46B.
 Imagin will be focusing on a $500M segment of this market.